FreeRTOS/corePKCS11/README.md

 The targeted use cases include certificate and key management for TLS authentication and code-sign signature verification, on small embedded devices.

-To read more, the full PKCS #11 standard can be found [here](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html).
+corePKCS11 is implemented on PKCS #11 v2.4.0, the full PKCS #11 standard can be found on the [oasis website](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html).

+This library has gone through code quality checks including verification that no function has a [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html) score over 8, and checks against deviations from mandatory rules in the [MISRA coding standard](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx).
+Deviations from the MISRA C:2012 guidelines are documented under [MISRA Deviations](MISRA.md).
+This library has also undergone both static code analysis from [Coverity static analysis](https://scan.coverity.com/).

 ## Building Unit Tests.